 The anatomy curriculum immerses students in the science's four major disciplines.

 The gross anatomy lab at DMU is state-of-the-art.
 It includes flat-screen monitors and computers at each dissection station.

-Students in the anatomy program complete a comprehensive examination in anatomy prior to graduation.
+Students in the anatomy program complete a capstone course prior to graduation.